kevinshea303/Group-3-Project-1/README.md

 ### 4. How were vaccinations distributed globally, and how does vaccination coverage compare by country?
 This question investigates the global distribution of vaccines and the disparities between countries in terms of vaccination coverage.

+### 5.How did mental health trends change during the pandemic?
+This question explores the psychological effects of COVID-19, such as the rise in anxiety and depression during lockdowns, economic disruptions, and fears related to the virus.
+It also considers which demographic groups were most affected by these changes, with a focus on young adults and vulnerable populations.
+Was there a correlation between COVID-19 cases and mental health crises?

 ## Objective

 The objective of this analysis is to examine if the vaccination rollout had a measurable impact on reducing COVID-19 mortality rates.